lauri-elias/spektre-protocol/CANON-5.md

 - responsibility diffuses
 - blame replaces accountability

-This produces systems that appear functional but cannot execute meaningful commits.
+Systems may appear functional, but they cannot execute meaningful commits.

 ---

-## 6. External Pressure Is Not Ownership
+## 7. External Pressure Is Not Ownership

 The following do **not** constitute state ownership: